Fast Phylogeny Support (phyloFast):

 when there were no random levels.

-combined as new chains with new method function c()
+combined as new chains with new method function c().
+This provides

 an easy alternative for distributed computing.
 The user should take